Hocti/pixi-mc/README.md

 		catHeadMC.x=100;
 		catMC.addChild(catHeadMC);//two head cat...

+		var catHeadMC2= event.model.makeInstance('cat_head')
+		catHeadMC2.x=-100;
+		catMC.addChild(catHeadMC2);//three head cat...

 		//clone MC
-		var catHeadMC2= new PIXIMC.MC(catHeadMC.MCSymbolModel);
+		var catHeadMC3= new PIXIMC.MC(catHeadMC.MCSymbolModel);
-		catHeadMC.addChild(catHeadMC2);//you can add a child inside same type of MC Model
+		catHeadMC.addChild(catHeadMC3);//you can add a child inside same type of MC Model

 		//after you loaded a MC, you can find the model by it's folder path : var catModel=MCLibrary.getInstance().get('media/cat/');
 		var catMC3 = new PIXIMC.MC(catModel);
 	})

-You can use use node to run '.\scripts\tracefolder.js' to with folder '.\media\':
+You can use run '.\scripts\tracefolder.js' with nodejs, to generate folder listing file of '.\media\':

 	node .\scripts\tracefolder.js .\media\

-Then you will get a '.\media\files.txt', contains all files path in the folder with file size:
+Then you will get a '.\media\files.txt', contains all files paths in the folder with file sizes:

 	dog/Animation.json	390872
 	dog/spritemap1.json	422